Car accidents – 248-588-3333

 Auto Accidents

-Yes, Michigan also allows something called a “mini tort” lawsuit.
-If the damage to your vehicle is not covered by your car insurance, then you can sue for up to $500 of that damage.
-However, if you were more than Fifty percent at fault for the accident, then you may not file such a lawsuit.
-Mini-tort lawsuits are not available for motorcycle accidents.
+Yes.
+Michigan allows “mini tort” lawsuits.
+If your insurance doesn’t cover all the damage to your car, you can sue for up to $500.
+But, if you were more than 50% at fault, you cannot file this lawsuit.
+Mini-tort lawsuits don’t apply to motorcycle accidents.

-If there were any witnesses to the accident, make sure you get their contact information and give it to your attorney.
+If there were witnesses to the accident, get their contact information and give it to your lawyer.

 Click link to schedule a free case evaluation: